raydleemsc/house-bob/README.md

 # house-bob

 Original [![Build Status](https://travis-ci.org/peterwade153/house-bob.svg?branch=master)](https://travis-ci.org/peterwade153/house-bob)

 This fork [![Build Status](https://travis-ci.org/raydleemsc/house-bob.svg?branch=master)](https://travis-ci.org/raydleemsc/house-bob)

 ### Description
 A Django, Scrapy application which pulls properties data .i.e houses and offices available for rent in Kampala and neighbouring districts.
-The Scraped data containing property price, location, district, bedrooms, bathrooms, status whether its available for rent or sale and agent details is then saved in a Postgres database.
+The Scraped data containing property price, location, district, bedrooms, bathrooms, status whether its available for rent or sale and agent details is then saved in a MySQL database.

 Its uses Django 3.0 and Scrapy 2.0